Special Education Teachers, Secondary School - 25-2043.00

 • Observe and evaluate students' performance, behavior, social development, and physical health.

-• Perform administrative duties such as assisting in school libraries, hall and cafeteria monitoring, and bus loading and unloading.
+• Perform administrative duties, such as school library assistance, hall and cafeteria monitoring, and bus loading and unloading.

 • Plan and conduct activities for a balanced program of instruction, demonstration, and work time that provides students with opportunities to observe, question, and investigate.